 What Is It Better To Eat After A Training Session To Break A Fast?

 While sticking to the intermittent fasting diet, people usually eat less food.
 This is why it is critical to make the meals you consume during your non-fasting period super-nutritious and healthy.
-Although there are no certain restrictions concerning the foods you eat on your eating window, you still should be careful.
-If you want to lose weight and support your health, it is better to opt for whole and unprocessed foods.
-Fruits and veggies, lean cuts of meat, nutritious smoothies and other healthy foods will be the best choice.
+Although there are no certain rules concerning the foods you eat during your eating window, you still should be aware.
+If you want to lose weight and support your health, it is better to opt for nutritious foods.
+Fruits and veggies, lean cuts of meat, whole grains, and other healthy foods will be the best choice.
 To grow and recover, your muscles need protein and carbs.
 Your calories and their amount depends on numerous factors including your fitness goals.
-You can use online calculators or talk to a registered dietician (that will be better) to figure this out.
+You can use online calculators or talk to a registered dietitian (that will be better) to figure this out.

 Keto Intermittent Fasting And Working Out: Is It Possible?

 Basically, the recommendations are the same as for regular intermittent fasting diet.
 However, you should combine the keto and intermittent fasting diets with caution.
 You shouldn’t begin both weight loss approaches at the same time, as such serious changes in your lifestyle are a great stress for your body.
 This needs at least several weeks to get used to such adjustments.
 First, you should introduce the keto diet, and then – intermittent fasting.
 In this way your body gradually adapts to the changes in your nutrition.

 If you feel fatigue, nausea, dizziness, mental fog or suffer from injuries, it is better to break your diet and talk to your doctor.
 The same thing goes if you need a lot of time to recover after your training sessions.
 It is a great challenge for your body not to get fuel for a long period of time and not to get some food groups because of the keto diet.
 In combination with workouts, this can lead to some health issues.